-Cab lived in Bolton, Lancashire, where he ran a well respected gymnasium in Bridge Street.
+Cab Cashford didn't exactly look the part of a rough and tough all-in wrestler, but he was one of the busiest workers of the 1930s, continuing his career following the Second World War and into the early 1950s.
+Often billed as American Cab's background was a little more prosaic, coming from the Lancashire town of Bolton, where he ran a well respected gymnasium above the Co-Op in Bridge Street.
 The gym was well respected because it was cleaner and better organised than most, and those attending were required to conform to Cab's high standards of discipline.

-Derrick Hogan was next to come tour rescue.
-His acquaintance with Cab came not from the wrestling ring, but from the dance floor.
+Derrick Hogan's acquaintance with Cab came not from the wrestling ring, but from the dance floor.
 Cab was a dancing instructor at the Bert Mayo School of Dancing in Bow Street, Bolton, in the early 1950s.
-Derrick remembers “Cab was a big tough rugged guy, but a terrific teacher of ballroom dancing.
+Derrick remembers “Cab was a blg tough rugged guy, but a terrific teacher of ballroom dancing.
 I was of a large frame but overweight.
 Cab would say to me , 'Give me your body and I will make you an adonis.'
-I wish I had gone along with his ideas of training me to become a successful bodybuilder.
+I wish I had gone along with his ideas of trainlng me to become a successful bodybuilder.
 I have fond memories of a true gentleman.”

-We understand that Cab Cashford was also a popular wrestler in Spain and appeared in the British comedy film, "It's A Grand Life" (1953) alongside Diana Dors and Frank Randle.
+Cab Cashford was also a popular wrestler who worked in Spain and appeared in the British comedy film, "It's A Grand Life" (1953) alongside Diana Dors and Frank Randle.

-Jack's funeral is an occasion that frequently crops up whenever old time wrestlers gather together.
-The Cowboy's theme song was played, the 'Lone Ranger' tune, with everyone clapping along.
+At Jack's funeral the Cowboy's theme song was played, the 'Lone Ranger' tune, with everyone clapping along.

 A giant of a man with an impressive physique the 6'4” Argentinian could deliver a dropkick as deftly as any lightweight.
 The heavyweight visitor of the late 1950s tackled and beat Britain's best of the day, including wins over Alan Garfield and Royal Albert Hall defeats of Ray Hunter, in 1956, and Francis St Clair Gregory in 1957.
 Abel had a background in boxing and counted Archie Moore amongst his opponents.